tryyang2001/tp/docs/UserGuide.md

 _Fitbot_ data files are saved as .text files `<JAR file location>/data/<text file name>.txt`. \
 Advanced users are welcome to update data directly by editing the data files. \

-❗ If your changes to the data files format are invalid, _Fitbot_ will skip the wrongly formatted line when it loads in the data.\
+❗ If your changes to the data files format are invalid, _Fitbot_ will skip the wrongly formatted line when it loads in the data.

-❗Also, ensure that you quit _Fitbot_ if you would like to edit the files.
+❗ Also, ensure that you quit _Fitbot_ if you would like to edit the files.
 Edits made directly to files when _Fitbot_ is running will not be saved.

 ### 5. FAQ

 **Q:** How do I transfer my data to another computer?\
 **A:** Zip the folder with _Fitbot_ and its data files, and transfer to the new computer.
-Extract the zipped folder onto your new computer and follow steps 1, 4 and 5 in [Quick Start](#quick-start) to get your _Fitbot_ running on your new computer.
+Extract the zipped folder onto your new computer and follow steps 1, 4 and 5 in [Quick Start](#1-quick-start) to get your _Fitbot_ running on your new computer.

 **Q:** How many profiles can I create?\
 **A:** _Fitbot_ only supports 1 profile.
-If you need to make any changes to your current profile, you can refer to [Updating your profile attributes](#updateview-the-profile-details-profile).
+If you need to make any changes to your current profile, you can refer to [Updating your profile attributes](#422-updating-your-profile-attributes).

 ### 6. Command Summary